 The amount of salt added to coffee should be very minute.
 Too much salt will overpower the taste of the coffee, rendering it undrinkable, while too little will simply have no effect.
 Channel salt bae and sprinkle just enough to ensure that the salt profile in your cup is desirable.

 Start by adding a pinch of salt to ½ cup of freshly ground coffee grounds, and increase it to up to a teaspoon of kosher salt in 6 tablespoons of coffee grounds.
-Salt may balance out the flavor, offset the staleness of the water, and offer some amazing health benefits.
+Salt may balance out the flavor, offset the staleness of the water, and even proffer health benefits.

 Salt as a Flavor Enhancer